Gallhammer

-The current group lineup is Vivian Slaughter (vocals, bass guitar) and Risa Reaper (vocals, drums); the original lineup included Mika Penetrator (vocals, guitar).
+The final group lineup consisted of Vivian Slaughter (vocals, bass guitar) and Risa Reaper (vocals, drums); the original lineup included Mika Penetrator (vocals, guitar).

 Biography

 Their first recording, a free demo tape limited to 30 copies, was distributed at their first gig at Koiwa Death Fest Vol.2, around March 2003, in Japan.
 In July of the same year, the self-titled demo was released.
 By April of the following year, they had released another demo, Endless Nauseous Days, and were working towards their debut full-length CD.
 The 8-track album, entitled Gloomy Lights, was released in November 2004 through Hello From The Gutter Records.

 In January 2006, Gallhammer was signed to Peaceville Records, on the recommendation of Darkthrone.
 A CD/DVD pack, entitled The Dawn of..., was released, containing a CD, demo and rehearsal footage, and a DVD recording of Gallhammer performing in Okayama and five concerts in Tokyo.

 Gallhammer released their second full-length album, Ill Innocence, through Peaceville Records in September 2007, followed by a European tour.
 In March 2008, they did a second European tour.
 They also played at the Inferno Metal Festival in June.